jfasch/openheating/README.md

 Wish List
 ---------

-While the main inpetus for this project is to bring my own system to its intended functionality, a definitive intent is to keep things apart as far as possible.
+While the main impetus for this project is to bring my own system to its intended functionality, a definitive intent is to keep things apart as far as possible.
 For example, I have a wood/oil combination of heat sources.
 Software contains separate classes for each, combined